 - Washington D.C. residents were able to vote in a presidential election for the first time (1964)

-- Illinois Democrat Carol Moseley-Braun became the first black woman elected to the U.S. Senate (1992)
+- The Illinois lawyer Carol Moseley-Braun became the first black woman elected to the U.S. Senate—after becoming the first woman to defeat an incumbent U.S. Senator in an election, and the first female Senator from Illinois (1992)

-And, on this day in 2013, motivational marathoner “Backwards Bill” Reilly completed his 30th NYC Marathon showing that even with cerebral palsy and lacking strong arms, he could navigate by pushing his specially built wheelchair backwards with one leg.
+On this day in 2013, motivational marathoner “Backwards Bill” Reilly completed his 30th NYC Marathon, showing that even with cerebral palsy and lacking strong arms, he could navigate by pushing his specially built wheelchair backwards with one leg.